FELINE FRIENDLY GROOMING TIPS

 Tips for Trimming Your Cat’s Claws Easily and Safely

-- Start early.
-If you’re lucky enough to still have a kitten, start getting him used to having his paws handled as early as possible.
-Don’t touch your kitten’s paws when he’s feeling rambunctious, but do incorporate “paw time” into your regular grooming and snuggling routines.
+If you’ve recently taken in a kitten, start getting him used to being held and having his paws handled as early as possible.
+Avoid touching your kitten’s paws when he’s feeling rambunctious, or you may come in contact with some cat claws, but try to incorporate “paw time” into your regular grooming and snuggling routines.

-- Go slowly.
-If your cat is full grown, don’t worry—it’s never too late!
+If your cat is fully grown, don’t worry—it’s never too late to help teach them to feel more comfortable with trimming their cat claws!
 Take your time, and don’t jump right into trimming your cat’s claws.
 Instead, choose a time when your cat is relaxed, and gently stroke her paws.
 Press the toe pads to expose the claws.
 If your cat shows any signs of agitation, simply stop and try again later!

-- Use bribery.
 Give your cat a treat whenever he lets you handle his paws, so he associates having his paws touched with a reward.
+He’ll be less hesitant to have his paws touched again, if he knows it ended with a positive outcome last time.

-- Snip, snip.
-Hold your cat’s paw in one hand and depress the pads gently to extend the claws.
-To minimize splitting and cracking, position the blade at a diagonal rather than exactly perpendicular to the nail.
-Trim just the very tip of the claw—it’s better to take off too little than too much.
+Hold your cat’s paw in one hand and gently push down on one paw pad to extend the claw.
+Position the clipper blades at a diagonal rather than exactly perpendicular to the nail to help prevent the nail from cracking.
+Trim just the white tip of the claw—it’s better to take off too little than too much.
+Repeat this process for each nail.
+Average cats will have 5 claws on their front paws and four on their back, however, polydactyl cats may have more.

-It may never become your favorite thing to do with your cat, but with a little practice and patience, trimming your cat’s claws can be relatively easy and stress free.
+While trimming your cat’s claws may never be your favorite activity, using the right tools and methods can help make it a more calm, quick process.
 If, despite your best efforts, trimming your cat’s claws continues to be traumatic, don’t be afraid to call in the pros!
-A vet or professional pet groomer can trim your cat’s claws as part of routine maintenance, and take the pressure off you.
+A vet or professional pet groomer can trim your cat’s claws as part of routine maintenance and take the pressure off you.
+For more cat care tips, head over to our blog!